Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Discontinued in May 2021, Paycheck Protection Program (PPP) loans were designed to help small business owners cover payroll costs during Covid-19.
 The program was implemented by the Small Business Administration (SBA) and provided funds to cover up to eight weeks of payroll expenses.

-The good news is, there are PPP loan alternatives to tap into for Covid-19 related funds and debt relief – as well as small business financing options like SBA loans, term loans, lines of credit and short term loans that offer cash as soon as the next day.
+The good news is that there are even more PPP loan alternatives to tap into for disaster-related funding and debt relief — as well as small business financing options like SBA loans, term loans, lines of credit and short-term loans that offer cash as soon as the next day.
 Here’s a closer look at each option.

 PPP loan alternatives